-Denver’s growing population, the number of inattentive drivers, and pedestrians are some of the reasons why car accidents happen in Denver’s most dangerous intersections.
+Denver’s growing population and the number of inattentive drivers and pedestrians are some of the reasons why car accidents happen on the most dangerous roads and intersections in Denver, Colorado.

 Accidents happen anytime and anywhere.
 You might want to be mindful of these intersections and take extra care when driving in these areas.